National flag raising ceremony at Ba Dinh Square.

 3. The Minister of National Defense shall specify in detail the organization of the national flag raising and lowering ceremonies."

-The Ministry of National Defense said that the national flag raising and lowering ceremony at Ba Dinh Square has been carried out since May 19, 2001 (according to Official Dispatch No. 373/CP-VX dated May 7, 2001 of the Prime Minister).
+The Ministry of National Defense said that the national flag raising and lowering ceremony at Ba Dinh Square was carried out from May 19, 2001 (according to Official Dispatch No. 373/CP-VX dated May 7, 2001 of the Prime Minister).
 This is a very important ceremony of the nation, the image of the flag raising ceremony is broadcast on national television at 5:00 a.m. every day, considered as a symbol of Vietnam, of President Ho Chi Minh's Mausoleum, of the capital Hanoi .
 The daily flag raising and lowering ceremony attracts many people and international visitors to visit and witness, especially on holidays, Tet, and national anniversaries.

 4 forms of organizing the national flag raising and lowering ceremony